MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 #### How HoloLens establishes marker position, scale, and orientation

-When scanning, the forward-facing camera on the HoloLens is used to measure the horizontal and vertical distances on the marker.
+When scanning, the forward-facing camera on the HoloLens device is used to measure the horizontal and vertical distances on the marker.
-This information is combined with the actual marker values stored internally in the application (49.2 mm and 32.8 mm as indicated in the preceding illustration) to establish the marker’s precise position, scale, and orientation in space.
+This information is combined with the actual marker values stored internally in the application (49.2 mm and 32.8 mm, as indicated in the preceding illustration) to establish the marker’s precise position, scale, and orientation in space.

 ### Align your guide by using manual alignment